-The 1954 Project Network - our Luminaries and Finalists - brilliantly shine a light on a future that affirms our culture and our students.
+The 1954 Project Network - our Luminaries and Beacons - brilliantly shine a light on a future that affirms our culture and our students.

 These established Black leaders embody excellence in the areas of Diversity in Education, Innovation in Teaching and Learning, and Pathways to Economic Mobility.